btframework/WCL-Lazarus-Demos/README.md

 # Wireless Communication Library Demos for Lazarus

 Wireless Communication Library **VCL Edition** can be used with **Lazarus**/**Free Pascal**.
-This repository contains Wireless Communication Library demo applications for FPC Lazarus IDE.
+This repository contains Wireless Communication Library sample applications for FPC Lazarus IDE.

 ## Pre-requirements

-Pre-compiled demo libraries were built in Lazarus 2.2.6.
+Pre-compiled Lazarus libraries are built in Lazarus 2.2.6.
 To be able to run the sample applications you need Lazarus 2.2.6 with default FPC version.

 ## Full version